WHines-stevens/CPE-322-Design-VI/Lab4/README.md

 I ran the following command:
 `sudo apt-get install pkg-config python3-dev default-libmysqlclient-dev build-essential`
 which installs all the other needed dependencies, and this allowed me to install mysqlclient with no errors

+I was unable to successfully run the project on your GitHub, so I gave up and moved on to other labs